sukumarh/epidemiology-of-covid-19/README.md

 # epidemiology-of-covid-19
-The project is aimed to study the spread of COVID-19 using Scala (Spark) code on multiple datasets.
+The project is aimed to study the spread of COVID-19 using Scala (Spark) on multiple datasets.

 #### ABOUT